tansudasli/gradle-backbone/README.md

 # gradle-backbone

 This project is single-module project which also covers some critical concepts as a backbone
-- Test concepts (jmh, junit tests)
+- Test concepts (jmh, junit5)
--
+- Containerization (docker, palantir)

 ## more on gradle